-Dr. Yolanda Whyte, MD is a primary care pediatrician with over a decade of experience caring for the medical needs of children in hospital, clinic, telemedicine and home-based settings.
+Dr. Yolanda Whyte, MD is a primary care pediatrician with fourteen years of experience caring for the medical needs of children in hospital, clinic, telemedicine and home-based settings.
 She has expanded the scope of her practice to include environmental health and civic engagement where she is dedicated to strengthening public health policies, social responsibility and providing solutions.
-Dr. Whyte serves on the board of directors for both, Environmental Community Action, a local environmental justice organization, and the Florida chapter of Physicians for Social Responsibility, and has served as vice-chair for the National Medical Association’s Commission on Environmental Health.
+Dr. Whyte serves on the board of directors for Environmental Community Action, a local environmental justice organization, and has served on the board or the Florida chapter of Physicians for Social Responsibility and as vice-chair for the National Medical Association’s Commission on Environmental Health.

 Dr. Whyte’s background includes medical missions to Haiti, Jamaica, Vietnam, Ghana, and Guyana and work at the Indian Health Service in North Dakota.
 She is a lifetime member of the NAACP and enjoys ice skating, piano and chess.